steveszc/ember-cli-memory-leak-detector/README.md

 ember-cli-memory-leak-detector
 ==============================================================================

-An ember-cli addon that captures and analyzes a heap snapshot after you tests have finished running in Chrome, in order to detect memory leaks.
+An ember-cli addon that captures and analyzes a heap snapshot after your tests have finished running in Chrome, in order to detect memory leaks.
 If any of your app's classes are retained in the heap, your tests will fail.

 Compatibility